 No Billed by Grand Jury – 2 counts of Aggravated Assault Deadly Weapon

 Sep 18, 2015

-Our firm was hired by an attorney in another state to represent a family member charged with assaulting two individuals with a knife, holding one at knife point.
-We received the call just after the client’s arrest.
-Our client was being held with no bond.
+We were hired by a lawyer on the East Coast to represent a young family member who faced 2 to 20 years after being charged with two counts of aggravated assault with a deadly weapon.
+Following a dispute, he had cornered two individuals with a knife, holding one at knife point.
+We received the call just moments after the client’s arrest and learned our client was being held with no bond.
 We immediately went to a magistrate to have bonds set and had the client released within hours.
-Following an investigation of the scene and conversations with witnesses, we developed a plan for the case.
-After many months, the case went before the Grand Jury.
-In addition to other arguments, we urged that the nature of conduct and circumstances did not merit felony punishment.
-We presented a packet to the Grand Jury asking for a “No-Bill.”
-Not only did they No-Bill the cases, they declined to request the cases be refiled as lesser included misdemeanors.
+Following a careful investigation of the scene and conversations with witnesses, we developed a plan for the case which, after many months, went before a Grand Jury.
+We presented a packet to the Grand Jury asking for a “No-Bill” urging that the nature of conduct and circumstances did not merit felony punishment.
+Not only did they No-Bill the cases after reviewing our letter, they even declined to ask that the cases be filed as misdemeanors.

 DWI – Trial by Jury to avoid probation